Why Gen Z Avoids Labeling Love Relationships

 On social media TikTok and Twitter, participants – especially Gen Z – share many “situation” stories.

 On TikTok, videos with the hashtag #situationship have been viewed over 839 million times.
 There are also many references in pop culture.
-The term “situationship” appears in popular TV dating shows like Britain’s Love Island UK and in songs like Situationship by Swedish millennial singer Snoh Aalegra.
+The term “situationship” appears in popular TV dating shows such as the British Love Island UK and in songs like Situationshipby Swedish millennial singer Snoh Aalegra.

 “We joke, me and my friends, that we’re all living the same life,” says Amanda Huhman, from Texas, USA, whenever she and her friends compare observations about their “situations.”

 The 26-year-old Huhman documented on TikTok his experience in a “situation”.
 From her own interactions and the engagement she has observed, she believes that this type of agreement is common.
-“I think it’s becoming a very popular part of dating culture, at least for Gen Z and younger millennials (born between 1981 and 1995).”
+“I think it’s becoming a very popular part of dating culture, at least for Gen Z and Gen Z. millennials (born between 1981 and 1995) younger.”

 Huhman has been in what she describes as a “situation” for more than a year.
 And, when she posted her experience on TikTok, she got around 8 million views and tens of thousands of comments—many of them from people sharing their own situations.